ngphadke/react-electron-starter/README.md

 * Change the start script to call webpack with the config above in development mode

 ### Part 3 - Add Babel to the Webpack Setup
 In the third step, we add Babel to ensure we can support all syntaxes and flavors of Javascript by compiling everything into vanilla JS that all browsers can understand.
 This is used for example in React to transpile JSX files.

+This is done in commit 64aa9e3.

 * Install the main Babel dependencies - `@babel/core` & `@babel/preset-env` along with a loader that plugs babel into webpack - `babel-loader`
     * `@babel/preset-env` enables use of the latest JS without micromanaging syntax transforms and browser polyfills based on the target environment.